shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 }
 ```

 Congratulations!
-We have confirmed the event gets generated, and triggers the event rule
+We have confirmed the event gets generated and triggers the event rule
 to send an email notification.
 Now let us proceed to trigger a function in response to
 the event.